uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 ## The `void` Operator

 The `void` operator evaluates an expression and returns `undefined`.
-This can used with promises if you simply want to start an asynchronous operation, but you don't care about the result:
+This can be used with promises if you simply want to start an asynchronous operation, but you don't care about the result:

 ```js
 void fetchTask(url);